The Wonderful Prague Astronomical Clock

 The Prague Astronomical Clock Procession

-On the hour after 9am you have the procession on the Prague Astronomical Clock.
+On the hour from 9am to 9pm (all year) or 9am to 11pm (summer months) you have the procession on the Prague Astronomical Clock.
 You’ll notice that both the Clock and the Calendarium have characters on both sides.
 The ones either side of the Calendarium do not move.
 On the hour, the characters either side of the clock will start to move when the skeleton begins ringing the small bell.
 This causes the small windows above the clock to open and you’ll see the following apostles:

 St. Paul holding a sword and a book.